Shenandoah National Park Camping Guide

 Dispose of human waste responsibility, utilize pit toilets or dig a cat hole at least six inches below soil surface 200 feet from the water.

-Use toilet paper sparingly, pack it out in doubled plastic bags to confine odor.
+Use toilet paper sparingly, and pack it out in doubled plastic bags to confine odor.

-Avoid contaminating water sources when washing, maintain 100-200 feet from a water source.
+Avoid contaminating water sources when washing, and maintain 100-200 feet from a water source.

 5. Leave What You Find

 The Wilderness Act states that wilderness “… is recognized as an area… where man himself is a visitor who does not remain… with the imprint of man’s work substantially unnoticeable…”